scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `r`: The `r` bits are unused and reserved for future use.
 - `P`: Peering flag.
 If the flag has value "1", the segment represented by this info field contains a peering hop field, which requires special processing in the data plane.
-For more details, see [](#packet-verif).
+For more details, see [](#peerlink) and [](#packet-verif).
 - `C`: Construction direction flag.
 If the flag has value "1", the hop fields in the segment represented by this info field are arranged in the direction they have been constructed during beaconing.
 - `RSV`: Unused and reserved for future use.
 - `Acc`: This updatable field/counter is required for calculating the MAC in the data plane. `Acc` stands for "Accumulator".
 For more details, see [](#auth-chained-macs).